Dropping Classes

 Before Classes Start

 Financial aid will be adjusted to reflect your credit load at the start of the term.
-If you drop all of your classes and cancel from the term, your financial aid will be cancelled.
+If you drop all of your classes or cancel from the term, your financial aid will be cancelled.

 During & After the Add/Drop Period